hythm7/Pakku/README.md

 </pre>

 Can you guess what they do?
-A full list is [here](https://github.com/hythm7/Pakku/blob/main/lib/Grammar/Pakku/Common.rakumod),you can add you favourite ones too if you like.
+A full list is [here](https://github.com/hythm7/Pakku/blob/main/lib/Grammar/Pakku/Common.rakumod), you can add you favourite ones too if you like.

 CONFIGURATION